abshirahmed/trmnl-salah-times/docs/prayer-times-plugin/design/trmnl-design-system.md

 4. **Optimized images**: Always use the image component to properly render images
 5. **Responsive layouts**: Test on the actual display dimensions (800x480px)
 6. **Content overflow**: Use clamp and overflow components to handle content gracefully
+7. **User timezone**: Use the `trmnl.user.utc_offset` variable to display times correctly
+8. **Handle empty states**: Always provide fallback content when data might be missing

+## Development Workflow

+### Creating a New Plugin

+1. **Design** - Sketch your layout and decide what data you need
+2. **Static HTML** - Build a basic template with static content using TRMNL components
+3. **Add Liquid** - Replace static content with Liquid variables and logic
+4. **Test** - Use the live previewer to test your template with real data
+5. **Refine** - Adjust the design for different view sizes and edge cases

+### Testing Multi-View Layouts

+TRMNL plugins should be designed to work in different view layouts.
+In the plugin editor, you can create separate templates for different view sizes:

+1. **Full view** - The entire screen
+2. **Half view (vertical)** - Top or bottom half of the screen
+3. **Half view (horizontal)** - Left or right half of the screen
+4. **Quadrant view** - One quarter of the screen

+Optimize your content for each view size by adjusting the layout and information density.

 ## Advanced Features